syedismail10/syedismail10/README.md

 - 👋 Hi, I’m @syedismail10
 - 👀 I’m interested in learning Full Stack Web Development and would love to have fellow coders comment and guide me for my future
+- I have completed the traditional MERN stack and have made a sample project of a fully functioning E-commerce website using HTML,CSS,Bootstrap, React and MYSQL running on XAMPP server
-- 🌱 I’m currently learning Javascript, with practicing HTML and CSS and will soon jump unto React.Js
+- 🌱 I’m currently learning Python and will slowly move towards Data Science and Artificial Intelligence
-- 💞️ I’m looking to collaborate on Javascript,CSS,HTML based projects.
+- 💞️ I’m looking to collaborate on MERN based projects
 - 📫 How to reach me : syedismailulhaq@gmail.com

 <!---